 Find yourself saying “Sorry, can you repeat that” more often?
-Don’t worry, you’re not alone.
-In fact, 25 percent of people aged 55 to 65 have some level of hearing loss and this number doubles for those over the age of 65.
+Don’t worry.
+You’re not alone.
+In fact, 25 percent of people aged 55 to 65 have some level of hearing loss, and this number doubles for those over the age of 65.

-Even if you can’t go back in time to lower the volume on your radio and TV, or avoid those really loud concerts, you can take the time now to preserve the hearing you have left.
+Even if you can’t go back in time to lower the volume on your radio and TV or avoid those really loud concerts, you can take the time now to preserve the hearing you have left.
 Silence is golden, or at least that’s how the saying goes, and it does hold true for your ears.

 Avoid noisy areas when possible or invest in earplugs or headphones, which can cancel out the sound of those pounding noises.
-In fact, if you’re unsure whether an environment is too noisy, there is now an app for that!
-The app is called dB Volume Meter and it will indicate when the noises get too loud.
+In fact, if you’re unsure whether an environment is too noisy, there is an app for that!
+The app is called dB Volume Meter, and it will indicate when the noises get too loud.

 If you use earphones regularly and they aren’t proper, they could be causing you harm.
-If you don’t have noise-cancelling earphones, you could be cranking up the volume to compensate, but you should never listen to music through earphones more than 60 percent volume level unless you’re asking for hearing loss.
+If you don’t have noise-canceling earphones, you could be cranking up the volume to compensate, but you should never listen to music through earphones at more than 60 percent volume level unless you’re asking for hearing loss.

 Find earphones or headsets that wrap around your ears, so they not only fit better but make it less likely that you hear the sounds around you.

 It may look silly, but making a cup shape with your hand around your ear and pushing your ear flap forward can increase hearing by up to 10 decibels.
 For some, the trick is to press the ear against the skull.
 It depends on your anatomy.
-Try either option and see which works best for you.
+Try either option or see which works best for you.

 Believe it or not, the medication aimed at making you feel better could be robbing you of your hearing.
-Pay close attention to side effects of medications because hearing loss may very well be one of them.
+Pay close attention to the side effects of medications because hearing loss may very well be one of them.

 If you’re concerned about medication stealing your hearing, speak to your doctor about alternatives.

-Take out the wax
+Take Out the Wax